rashil2000/fluent-apps/Editors/README.md

 ## Quick Pad

 Tired of the age-old Notepad?
 Give [Quick-Pad](https://github.com/yaichenbaum/Quick-Pad), a beautiful alternative to Notepad, a chance.
-Keeping fluent design in mind, Quick-Pad has a adds a lot of quality-of-ife improvements over the classic Notepad.
+Keeping fluent design in mind, Quick-Pad adds lots of quality-of-life improvements over the classic Notepad.

 Here's a quick look in both light and dark themes: